What does the plus and minus mean in sports betting?

 If a team was a (+800) underdog, a winning moneyline bet of $100 would result in a net profit of $800, equalling out to a $900 net profit.

-This american style is preferred in North America, but if you are in Europe, your sportsbook is likely to offer fractional odds, such as 20/1 or 11/3 odds, etc.
+This american style is preferred in US North.
+But if you are in Europe, your sportsbook is likely to offer fractional odds, such as 20/1 or 11/3 odds, etc.

 Asian betting markets typically offer decimal odds.